Manboy17/railroad/doc/Documentation.md

 ```
 i = (i + 1) % buckets.size();
 ```

+The efficiency of the <b>"contains"</b> method depends on how well the hash function distributes keys across buckets.
+We have 2 cases:

+Average case, where most keys will be in different buckets.
+Time complexity is O(1).
+Worst case, where many keys collide, so the method may acheck several buckets one after the other.
+Time complexity is O(n).

 #### Tests
 To prove that all implemented methods work as expected, the [following tests](../test/collection/TestMyHashMap.java) have been written